 For most meets, parents will receive an email invitation to register via the Swim Portal.
 Some meets will allow for event selection and others will only allow swimmers to note availability to participate in each meet session.
 For meets in which availability only is requested, the coaches will select the specific events for the swimmer.
 All meet entries are reviewed by the coaches and may be changed at the coaches’ discretion.
-Final entry lists will be posted on the website, on the bulletin board at the pool, and distributed via email.
+Final entry lists will be posted on the website and distributed via email.

 + Is there a required uniform for meets?